Joao F. Gomes

 Howard Butcher III Professor of Finance

-Research Interests: macroeconomics and financial markets, quantitative corporate finance, corporate investment and financing
+Research Interests: macroeconomics and financial markets, corporate investment and financing

 I teach several courses on macroeconomics and financial markets to Masters and Doctoral level students.
 I also teach in several of Wharton's Executive Education programs